nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_searchExamples.md

 }
 ```

-#### c) Another option would be two queries where the first retrieves the last year of medications and observations and the second retrieves all allergies, problems and immunisations
+#### c) Another option would be two queries where the first retrieves the last year of medications and observations and the second retrieves all allergies, problems and immunisations.

 ```json